 According to my

-post it note editorial calendar that I created last week, today’s post is supposed to be about Chicken Pad Thai, however, canceled babysitters, sick children, and obscure ingredients intervened.
+post it note editorial calendar that I created last week, today’s post is supposed to be about Chicken Pad Thai.
+Buuuuuut canceled babysitters, sick children, and obscure ingredients intervened.

-So what do you do when a canceled babysitter and an unscheduled doctor’s appointment leave you scouring the city for tamarind paste with 2 hungry and sick kiddos in tow?
-YOU GO HOME…ditch your fancy dinner plans, and make Whole Food Hot Wings.
-Trust me, nobody is going to be complaining!
+So what do you do when a cancelled babysitter and an unscheduled doctor’s appointment leave you scouring the city for tamarind paste with 2 hungry and sick kiddos in tow?
+YOU GO HOME.
+You ditch your fancy dinner plans and make Whole Food Hot Wings instead.

 Time Saving Tips and Tricks: